Hanani-Tutte for approximating maps of graphs: Introduction

-\begin{remark} The obstruction $(C,H^{(i)}|_{\varphi^{(i)}(C)},\varphi^{(i)}|_C)$ from the statement of the theorem has the form of the ``standard winding example''~\cite[Figure 1(a)]{ReSk98_deleted}, in which the cycle $C$ is forced by $\varphi^{(i)}$ to wind around a point inside a face of $H$ more than once (and an odd number of times, since it has a $\mathbb{Z}_2$-approximation). \end{remark}
+\begin{remark} Refer to Figure~\ref{fig:swe}.
+The obstruction $(C,H^{(i)}|_{\varphi^{(i)}(C)},\varphi^{(i)}|_C)$ from the statement of the theorem has the form of the ``standard winding example''~\cite[Figure 1(a)]{ReSk98_deleted}, in which the cycle $C$ is forced by $\varphi^{(i)}$ to wind around a point inside a face of $H$ more than once (and an odd number of times, since it has a $\mathbb{Z}_2$-approximation). \end{remark}

 Our main result implies the following.

 \begin{corollary} If $G$ is a forest, the $\mathbb{Z}_2$-approximability implies approximability by an embedding.\jk{our theorem implies this, right? this should be stated explicitly.} \end{corollary}